 On May 1, 1973, the current Monroe County Historical Society, Inc. was incorporated and registered with the State of Indiana, and was in need of a permanent home for its Genealogy Library.
 Then in 1978, the The Old Library, Inc. (TOLI), purchased the Carnegie site from the city of Bloomington and began renovations.
 The Society leased space from TOLI beginning in 1980 and in 1981 moved the Society’s Genealogy Library to the facility.

-In 1994 TOLI sold the building to the Monroe County Historical Society for $1.00.
-Following the Build History fundraising campaign, the Society added an additional 12,000 square feet to the old library building in 1997-1998.
+In 1994, TOLI dissolved and subsequently sold the building to the Monroe County Historical Society, Inc. for $1.00.
+The Society soon looked to expand and after a successful Build History fundraising campaign, the Society added an additional 12,000 square feet to the old library building in 1997-1998.
 The facility now boasts exhibit galleries of 8,000 square feet, an expanded genealogy and local history research library, a museum store, and an education room.

 In 2002, the Society approved new By-Laws joining the previously separate boards and finances of the Monroe County Historical Society (Board of Directors) and of the Monroe County Historical Society Museum (Board of Governors).
 The new union became known as the Monroe County Historical Society Board of Trustees.